-Prerequisite: Advanced Placement Human Geography or World History Honors
+Prerequisite: AP World History 9

 Course Description: The second year of a two year course that follows the AP World History curriculum will allow students to continue to develop a greater understanding of the evolution of global processes and contacts in interaction with different types of human societies.
 In this course students will study world history from the early 18th century to the present.
 This course highlights the nature of changes in international frameworks and their causes and consequences, as well as comparisons among societies.
 At the conclusion of the course, students will take the Advanced Placement Exam, which is offered in May, and the New York State Global History and Geography Regents Exam to be given in June.